ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies: Experiments

 \subsection{Comparison on Scene Generation}

 \paragraph{Baselines.} We compare our method with recent scene generation methods across different categories: (1) Infinigen~\cite{infinigen2023infinite}, which uses procedural generation with physics-based modeling; (2) DreamScene360~\cite{dreamscene360}, which lifts panoramic images to 3D space; (3) WonderWorld~\cite{wonderworld}, which generates scenes through perspective outpainting.
 (4) LayerPano3D~\cite{yang2024layerpano3d}, similar to DreamScene360, but adopts a layered representation.
-For a fair comparison, we use Infinigen's scene configurations that match the same category with our generated scenes, adopt the same text prompts with us for DreamScene360 and LayerPano3D, and use the cropped perspective images from our generated panorama as the image condition for WonderWorld.
+For a fair comparison, we use Infinigen's scene configurations that match the same category with our generated scenes, adopt the same enhanced text prompts as our method for DreamScene360 and LayerPano3D, and use the cropped perspective images from our generated panorama as the image condition for WonderWorld.

 \paragraph{Metrics.} For comprehensive comparison with the above methods, we use metrics for evaluating both prompt-scene consistency and aesthetic quality, including CLIP similarity score (CLIP-Score)~\cite{radford2021learning}, aesthetic score (CLIP-Aesthetic)~\cite{aesthetic_predictor} and the VLM-based visual scorer Q-Align (QA-Quality)~\cite{wu2023qalign}.